arangutan/tailwarden-frontend-challenge/README.md

 ## Build

+Run `yarn build` for build the page.

 Dev Update: Nx is having an error with rollup he is not finding the package when try to build `@nrwl/rollup:rollup`.
-I will update the build task when I found the solution.
+I added the dependency to the `packaje.json` as a solution.

-Run `yarn build` for build the page.

 ## Understand this workspace